General Advising Questions

 My DegreeWorks shows that I’m on academic probation.
 What does that mean and what do I need to do?

-Eberly College students on academic probation will need to contact the Office of Undergraduate Studies at 304-293-7476 to make an appointment with an academic advisor.
+Eberly College students on academic probation will need to contact the Office of Academic Affairs in the Eberly College of Arts and Sciences at 304-293-7476 to make an appointment with an academic advisor.
 An Eberly advisor will work with students to develop a contract to improve their GPA.
 While on probation, only an Eberly advisor will remove the advising hold.
 It is necessary for students on probation to meet with an advisor in the Office of Undergraduate Studies.

 What do I need to do if I’m transferring from another institution?

 To be eligible to enroll as a transfer student at WVU, students must have at least a 2.0 grade point average in all college work attempted.
-Upon admissions, students must meet with their advisor to schedule courses.
+In addition, transfer students who have fewer than 24 transferable credit hours must also meet freshman admission standards.

 What happens if I withdraw from a few classes?